Virginia Tech shooting: Attacks

 The shootings occurred in two separate incidents.
 The first incident was in West Ambler Johnston Hall, a residence hall where Seung-Hui Cho killed two students.
 The second incident was in Norris Hall, an academic building on the opposite side of the campus where the other thirty-one deaths occurred, including that of Cho himself, and all the nonlethal injuries occurred.
-Cho used two pistols during the attacks: a .22-caliber Walther P22 semi-automatic handgun and a 9 mm semi-automatic Glock 19 handgun.
+Cho used two semi-automatic pistols during the attacks: a .22-caliber Walther P22 and a 9 mm Glock 19.

 West Ambler Johnston shootings

 Cho was seen near the entrance to West Ambler Johnston Hall, a co-ed residence hall that houses 895 students, at about 6:47 a.m.
 EDT.
 Normally, the hall is accessible only to its residents via magnetic key cards before 10:00 a.m.; Cho's student mailbox was in the lobby of the building, so he had a pass card allowing access after 7:30 a.m., but it is unclear how he gained earlier entrance to the building.

-At about 7:15 a.m., Cho went up to the fourth floor, armed with a purchased Glock 19 pistol, and entered the dorm room of Emily Hilscher, a 19-year-old freshman, who additionally shared the room with another student who was out.
-Cho pulled out his pistol and pointed at Hilscher, who started screaming and backed up under her loft bed.
-The screaming caused a resident assistant, 22-year-old senior Ryan Clark of Martinez, Georgia, to wake up and he rushed to Hilscher's room to see what the problem was.
-As he entered Hilscher's room, he was fatally shot once and collapsed behind the door.
-Cho then turned and fired a single shot at Hilscher, hitting her in the head, killing her as well.
+At around 7:15 a.m., Cho entered the room that freshman Emily Jane Hilscher shared with another student, and shot Hilscher, a 19-year-old from Woodville, Virginia.
+After hearing the gunshots, a resident assistant, 22-year-old senior Ryan C. Clark of Martinez, Georgia, attempted to aid Hilscher.
+Cho shot and killed Clark.
 Hilscher remained alive for three hours after being shot, but no one from the school, law enforcement, or hospital notified her family until after she had died.

 Cho left the scene and returned to his room in Harper Hall, a dormitory west of West Ambler Johnston Hall.
 While police and emergency medical services units were responding to the shootings in the dorm next door, Cho changed out of his bloodstained clothes, logged on to his computer to delete his e-mails and his student university account, and then removed the hard drive.
 About an hour after the attack, Cho is believed to have been seen near the campus duck pond.
-Although authorities suspected he had thrown his hard drive and mobile phone into the water, a search by divers was unsuccessful.
+Although authorities suspected Cho had thrown his hard drive and mobile phone into the water, a search by divers was unsuccessful.

 Almost two hours after the first killings, Cho appeared at a nearby post office and mailed a package of writings and video recordings to NBC News; these materials proved to be of little investigative value to authorities.
 The package was postmarked at 9:01 a.m.